 - You can easily imagine one person living in poverty.
-This is an adult human being who is gaunt from lack of food, who is suffering from untreated parasites and diseases due to lack of healthcare and clean water, who is smelly from an inability to bathe, who is sleeping on a dirt floor in a shack made from old pieces of cardboard and plastic.
+Picture an adult human being who is gaunt from lack of food, who is suffering from untreated parasites and diseases due to lack of healthcare and clean water, who is smelly from an inability to bathe, who is sleeping on a dirt floor in a shack made from old pieces of cardboard and plastic.
 This is how half of the people on planet Earth are living.
 Just imagine that.
-It is easy to visualize in your mind just one person living in intense poverty.

 - Now multiply that imagine by 1,000, and imagine a thousand of these people.
 A typical high school in the United States has a thousand students, and they can all fit in a typical high school gymnasium.
 It’s a lot of people.
 The smell would be unbearable.
 You might be unwilling to enter the building because you would have to look at and be with a thousand people who are hungry, diseased, barefoot, dirty, and smelly.
 You would be staring a thousand dying humans in the face.
 And keep in mind that this situation is not their fault.
 They would all love to have a good job so that they could lift themselves out of the horrible situations they all face.

 - Now multiply by 20.
 Imagine 20,000 of these people.
 The typical indoor basketball arena in the United States, when packed to capacity, holds about 20,000 people.